Reading time: 5 minutes

 - Lifestyle choices: Diet, exercise, and sleep patterns influence PMS symptoms; an unbalanced lifestyle can worsen symptoms.

-- Stress: High stress levels have a direct correlation with PMS, which can cause hormonal imbalances and more intense symptoms.
+- Stress: High stress levels are directly linked to PMS, which can cause hormonal imbalances and more intense symptoms.

 - Progesterone deficiency: Insufficient progesterone production in the second half of the menstrual cycle disrupts the hormonal balance, resulting in physical and mental complaints.